-One of the major differences between pharmaceutical-grade supplements and general or over the counter supplements is the level of government regulation of their manufacture and sale.
-Pharmaceutical-grade supplements undergo stringent regulations by the Food and Drug Administration, and the pharmaceuticals undergo testing to monitor their contents, safety and efficacy.
+One of the major differences between physician-grade supplements and general or over the counter supplements is the level of government regulation of their manufacture and sale.
+Physician-grade supplements undergo stringent regulations by the Food and Drug Administration, and the pharmaceuticals undergo testing to monitor their contents, safety and efficacy.
 Over the counter supplements undergo regulation to ensure they cannot harm the general public, but do not undergo the same stringent regulation with respect to contents and efficacy.

 We have a full line of Pharmaceutical/Physician or cGMP/GMP grade supplements.
 To learn more about our products go to the link below!